-3.2.5 Air
+3.3.5 Air

-Air cargo enables fast, reliable, just-in-time delivery service that integrated carriers such as UPS and FedEx have perfected.
-Air freight is more expensive than other modes and is therefore typically used for transport of high value, time-sensitive goods such as mail and express packages, perishable products, specialized machinery, consumer goods, etc.

-The leading air freight commodities in the Region by weight are electronic and electrical equipment, printed products, motorized vehicle parts, and textile products.
-By value, the leading air freight commodities are By value, electronic / electrical equipment and precision instruments are the leading air cargo commodities in the Region electronic and electrical equipment, precision instruments and apparatus, and textile products.
+Air cargo enables fast, reliable, just-in-time delivery service that integrated carriers such as UPS and FedEx products, motorized vehicle parts, and textile products.
+By value, the leading air freight commodities are electronic and electrical equipment, precision instruments and apparatus, and textile products.